 We’ve put together a step-by-step guide to show you exactly how to practice your lotus pose, and how to perfect it so that you can start incorporating it into your daily life.

-And remember, although seated poses aren’t particularly risky in any way, you always need to practice yoga safely.
+And remember, although seated poses aren’t particularly difficult compared to other poses such as warrior pose, you always need to practice yoga near me safely.
 For this, you might want to invest in a yoga mat if you don’t already have one, but this is more critical for more complex poses where balance is essential.

 Once you’ve got yourself comfy and ready to go, come forward onto your mat and get started with the 5 detailed steps below.